 NOTE – Other non-CCSDS-compatible data structures may also use this term; however, this document does not apply to the assignment and use of identification codes for non-CCSDS-compatible data structures.
 In such cases the potential for misinterpretation is negligible because of differences in the overall data structures.

 Version Number, VN: A field value used to differentiate CCSDS-defined transfer frames.
 The valid range of the currently defined VN field is shown in table 1-1.

+Object Identifier (OID): the unique ISO identifier assigned to every spacecraft registered in the CCSDS spacecraft database.
+[9]

+NOTE - while the SCID is only valid for the operational lifetime of the mission the OID is permanently assigned.

 Table 1-1 : Bit Structure of Currently Defined VN Fields